ponylang/rfcs/text/0000-introduce empty ranges.md

 -nan(ind)
 ```

 `NaN` is not a value and can therefore not possibly lie within any valid range.
 The same is true when one of the bound parameters is `NaN`.
 Under this RFC Range iterators that use `NaN` in any parameter are *empty*.
-Pony currently also considers those Ranges *infinite* were the `min, max` bounds are finite and identical but the `step` parameter is `+-Inf`.
+Pony currently also considers those Ranges *infinite* where the `min, max` bounds are finite and identical but the `step` parameter is `+-Inf`.
 These cases too would be treated as empty since no iteration is necessary to advance from `min` to `max` regardless of the magnitude of `step`.

 # Detailed design